jangxx/steamvr-osc-control/README.md

         "listen_port": 9001 // port the OSC server listens on
     },
     "command_mapping": {
-        "/avatar/parameters/ParameterName": "<some command>", // mapping between the parameters and the debug commands }
+        "/avatar/parameters/ParameterName": "<some command>", // mapping between the parameters and the commands },
+    "screenshots": {
+        // location to place screenshots in. has to be absolute or relative to the users Pictures directory "save_path": "SteamVR",

+        // if the path is relative to the users Pictures directory, otherwise it is assumed "relative_to_pictures": true
+    }
 }
 ```